 Fun Activities for German Shepherds

-When we adopted our first German Shepherd, we did so with the understanding that she was going to be an active dog and would need a lot of attention, play, and exercise in order to stay healthy and happy.
+With the understanding that this dog breed would need a lot of attention, play, and exercise, we adopted our first German Shepherd.
+Activities are crucial in order to keep them healthy and happy.
 This was our first time caring for a German Shepherd Dog, and we initially underestimated just how much activity she would need.

 When she was a puppy, we started to notice that she would get antsy, anxious, and even destructive.
 This was intensely frustrating for my mother, who liked to keep a clean and orderly house.
 My mom started to despise our dog and her destructive behavior.
 That’s when we took Sultan to see a trainer.
 We’d been somewhat successful with our own training methods—she could sit, stay, come, lay down, shake, fetch, and do just about anything else she was asked to do.